-Our expert tool and die shop follows precise procedures and produces quality tooling that can last for years.
+Our quality tool and die shop follows precise procedures and produces precision tooling that can last for years.
 And, having tool and die capability in house is the catalyst for our proven quality and delivery track record.
-The importance of onsite tool and die design, and in house tool build, cannot be overstated.
+The importance of onsite tool and die design, and in-house tool build, cannot be overstated.
 Our customers depend on us for proper design, tool build, and maintenance to get the job done right.

 In Die Sensors

 Sensors are a key component to our quality and delivery success.

 Utilizing In-Die Sensors enhance and promote quality parts by monitoring tool performance in real time.
 In Die Sensors also increase efficiencies and tool life by shutting the machine down during misfeeds, slug pulls, pilot misalignment, broken punches, and other “tool killing” issues.
 Keeping the tool safe, effective, and productive contributes greatly to our exemplary On-Time Delivery & Quality records.

 We care for your property!
 Our Tool & Die personnel will evaluate your tooling and give expert feedback on the condition and possible modifications required to implement production at Micro Forms, Inc. Most often we can implement a legacy tool with very little effort and have your parts up and running in short order.
 Once we take on your tool it is included in our maintenance program.
 If you can provide the tool design information with the tool we can evaluate and negotiate covering your tooling under our Routine Maintenance Plan.